Papers, listed by lead author: C

 ‘Overall, I am reminded of a quote from one of my statistics lecturers; "If you torture the data long enough, eventually it will confess"’

-Yet another patient questionnaire - open, non-randomised, no controls; designed to pad out homeopathic web-sites with bogus, feel-good propaganda.
+Yet another patient questionnaire–open, non-randomised, no controls; designed to feed homeopathic web-sites with bogus, feel-good propaganda.
 Just imagine, if you’d been treated with care and attention by a nice homeopath, all for free (this is the NHS mind you) by someone who then gave you a list of questions to answer.
-You’d have to be pretty mean, well certainly impolite and churlish to say “nah, it was rubbish”, no matter how you felt really.
+You’d have to be pretty mean, well certainly impolite and churlish to say “it was rubbish”, no matter how you felt really.
 I mean this is Britain after all and most people are just polite by nature, particularly when asked directly in a questionnaire which they had to fill in while still at the clinic and in front of clinic staff.

-But even with all this pressure for an answer in the affirmative in this self selected population of patients who presumably had favourable inclinations towards homeopathy (otherwise they wouldn’t have been there) an incredible 26% actually said they had either got worse or felt no benefit whatsoever following homeopathic treatment, with a further 19% saying they only felt “slightly better” following treatment.
-How rubbish is that?!
+But even with all this pressure for an answer in the affirmative in this self selected population of patients who presumably had favourable inclinations towards homeopathy in the first place (otherwise they wouldn’t have been there) an incredible 26% actually said they had either got worse or felt no benefit whatsoever following homeopathic treatment, with a further 19% saying they felt only “slightly better” following treatment.
 When you take into account the number of questionnaires which were handed out but not completed the situation looks even worse with only 40% of surveys returning a positive report.
-What with all this and despite the author’s admission that this study is “not a definitieve research paper” and runs contrary to homeopathic principles it’s no wonder the only journal they could find which would publish this paper was the British Homeopathic Journal, one of the major trade magazines for homeopathic profiteers.
+What with all this and despite the author’s admission that this study is “not a definitive research paper” and runs contrary to homeopathic principles it’s no wonder the only journal they could find which would publish this paper was the British Homeopathic Journal, one of the major trade magazines for homeopathic profiteers.
 Even still, you will find this report touted in countless web sites as evidence favourable for homeopathy.
-Lies, damned lies and statistics.

 This is a response to Frass (2005) and is followed by a response from the authors of the original paper.